House Price Watch

 100 most expensive houses in Huntington

-Huntington, a charming part of Herefordshire, has seen some remarkable real estate activity over the years.
-The most expensive house sold for an impressive £892,300 in 2018, while the least expensive fetched £60,000.
-Since 1995, there have been 14 sales in the area, with the latest transaction occurring in 2021.
-Interestingly, four of these houses are located on the same street, Burnt Hengoed, Llan Arrow, The School Road, highlighting a unique neighborhood appeal.
+In the charming area of Huntington, part of Herefordshire, the real estate market has seen some impressive transactions.
+The most expensive house sold in this area reached a staggering £892,300 in 2018, while the least expensive was priced at £60,000.
+Since 1995, there have been 14 sales, with the latest occurring in 2021.
+Notably, four houses on the list share the same street: Burnt Hengoed, Llan Arrow, The School Road, showcasing the appeal of this quaint neighborhood.

 Sold in August 2018